leo562/CloudFlare-X/README.md

 1) pip3 install selenium_driverless
 2) pip3 install pyautogui
 3) python3 newbrowser.py (who runs on linux without a screen then - xvfb-run -a python3 newbrowser.py (install - apt install xvfb -y )

+**Note:** This project is based on the selenium_driverless module, used in accordance with the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+It is intended for non-commercial purposes.